 As you can see from the above syntax, this Power BI DAX IF function accepts three arguments: the first argument is the Boolean expression (which returns true or false).
 If the expression results TRUE, then the second argument return; otherwise, the third argument will return.

-To demonstrate these DAX logical functions in Power BI, we have to use Calculated.
+To demonstrate these DAX logical IF functions in Power BI, we have to use Calculated.
 To create a column, please click on the New Column option under the Home tab, or Modeling tab.

 By clicking the enter or any key, a new column created.
 And the final Code is